ilizin/pippo-code/src/site/OddOccurrencesInArray.md

 # OddOccurrencesInArray

+Find value that occurs in odd number of elements.

 ## Problem description

 A non-empty array A consisting of N integers is given.
 The array contains an odd number of elements, and each element of the array can be